janakeks/dyna/README.md

 ## Donation

-I have not yet set up donations, but if you want to be informed about how to help me building Dyna or how to participate in this project, drop me a line. [alf@dyna.press](mailto:alf@dyna.press).
+I have not yet set up donations, but if you want to be informed about how to help me building Dyna or how to participate in this project, drop me a line: [alf@dyna.press](mailto:alf@dyna.press).

 ## Support